Call a College Savings Specialist

 AMC is a convenient way to save consistently with contributions transferred automatically

 from your checking or savings account to your T. Rowe Price College Savings Plan account.
-You can start with as little as $50 per month, and the annual account fee of $10 is waived when you sign your account up for AMC.
+You can start with as little as $50 per month, when you sign your account up for AMC.